CG-UPB/polyhydra/res/readme/Meshes.md

 mesh.save_configuration("path/to/configuration");
 ```
 It is possible to save the settings of a mesh in a file and load it to any other mesh.
-This enables finetuning inside the viewer and load it in code afterwards.
+This enables fine-tuning inside the viewer and load it in code afterward.